neovibrant/MouseDesktopSwitcher/README.md

 # MouseDesktopSwitcher
-Switches the Windows 10 desktops use mouse buttons 4 &amp; 5
+Switches the Windows 10 desktops using mouse buttons 4 &amp; 5.

 64bit systems only.